wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

       - 5 mm Hex key (3/16" may work if metric is unavailable)
       - 1/16" Hex key
       - Wire cutters, strippers, and crimpers
-      - 7/16” (11 mm) box end wrench or nut driver
+      - 7/16” (11 mm may work if imperial is unavailable) box end wrench or nut driver

 Create the Base for the Control System
 --------------------------------------